When Do You Need a P.Eng Stamp in Ontario?

 When is a P.Eng stamp required?

-For OBC Part 3 buildings, commercial fit-outs, services over 200A, fire alarm, emergency power, 600V systems, and more.
+Often for OBC Part 3 buildings, complex commercial fit-outs, utility/service submissions, fire alarm, emergency power, 600V systems, and similar projects.
+Exact requirements depend on AHJ, permit scope, utility standards, and building classification.
 See our permit guide for the full process.

 How much does electrical engineering cost?